 Type: Dark Ride

-Queue: Standby or Genie+ Lightning Lane
+Queue: Standby or Multi Pass Lightning Lane Tier 2

 Read More About Journey Into Imagination With Figment